 Sphero Ollie is still as popular today as it was on release way back in 2014!
 With a fast driving speed, this robot is designed for racing, and for tricks, both inside and out, and is a whole lot of fun.
 You can even personalize your Ollie with custom tires that can improve both outdoor, and indoor performance.

-Sphero BOLT is a step up from the SPRK+, with a wider range of sensors including light sensors, a gyroscope, accelerometer, motor encoders, as well as infrared emitters and receivers.
-In fact the BOLT has more sensors than any other Sphero product to date!
-But the most impressive feature of the Sphero BOLT, is the fully programmable 8×8 LED Matrix.
+BOLT is a step up from the SPRK+, with a wider range of sensors including light sensors, a gyroscope, accelerometer, motor encoders, as well as infrared emitters and receivers.
+In fact it has more sensors than any other Sphero product to date!
+But the most impressive feature of the BOLT, is the fully programmable 8×8 LED Matrix.
 This alone brings endless coding opportunities for any young developer.
-Sphero BOLT can also use the infrared emitters and receivers to send messages to other BOLTS, and this is a fantastic way to explore swarm robotics too.
-Like it’s predecessor, the SPRK+, Sphero BOLT is strong and durable, as well as waterproof, so you can even take it for a swim!
-For additional protection, you might want to consider the Lightening Cover, specially designed to protect your Sphero BOLT.
+You can also use the infrared emitters and receivers to send messages to other BOLTS.
+This is a fantastic way to explore swarm robotics too.
+Like it’s predecessor, the SPRK+ its strong and durable, as well as waterproof, so you can even take it for a swim!
+For additional protection, you might want to consider the Lightening Cover, specially designed to protect your BOLT.

 One to watch

 But Sphero haven’t finished yet.
 Not by a long shot!
 Sphero have a new product, to be released later this year called the RVR.
-This is a rover style robot designed to not only be fully programmable itself, but to also be programmable with Raspberry Pi, Arduino and MicroBit, so you can add any circuits or sensors you want.
+This is a rover style robot designed to not only be fully programmable itself, but to also be programmable with Raspberry Pi, Arduino and MicroBit. which means you can add any circuits or sensors you want.
 RVR has the potential to turn into anything you need.
-From a robot security camera, roaming your home autonomously, to a mobile weather station measuring wind speed, the possibilities are quite literally, endless.
+From a robot security camera, roaming your home autonomously, to a mobile weather station measuring wind speed.
+The possibilities are quite literally, endless.

-This robot looks like it has great potential for hobbyists and robot enthusiasts, as well as for schools and education, where this robot could be useful for all levels and abilities, up to college/university and beyond.
+This robot looks like it has great potential for hobbyists and robot enthusiasts, as well as for schools and education.
+This robot could be useful for all levels and abilities, up to college/university and beyond.
 It’s the first programmable robot, that also offers hardware “hacking” as it’s product design, and it’s something that here at Hexnub, we are really excited to discover.